HOW WE WORK

 Mindfulness-based approaches: using a compassionate and non-judgemental approach to increase in-the-moment awareness of feelings, thoughts, and body sensations.
 This can help to manage difficult emotions/thoughts/sensations and promote integration within the brain.

-Observed Experiential Integration: a therapy that works with the eyes to promote integration within the brain.
+Observed Experiential Integration: a therapy that works with eyes movement to promote integration within the brain.
 Integration = increased ability to deal with difficult emotions and increased feelings of well-being.
 For more information: http://sightpsych.com/faqs-oei/

 Gottman Method: A research-based couples therapy that works to strengthen the couples' friendship, improve conflict management, and build deeper understanding of each partner.
 For more information: